Skip to content

 One-Eleven 500

-One-Eleven 500 is the representative branch of the BAC One-Eleven family, capturing the stretched late branch that best represents the family’s mature airline service.
+One-Eleven 500 is a retired member of the BAC One-Eleven family, known for the stretched late branch that best represents the family’s mature airline service.

 Range 1,480 nm · Entry 1968